gbif/dwc-dp/darwin-core-data-package-guide.md

 3. A DwC-DP table MUST have a `profile` property, indicating the type of resource.
 It MUST be the value `"tabular-data-resource"`, thereby indicating that it follows the [Tabular Data Resource][tabular-data-resource] specification.

 4. A DwC-DP table SHOULD have a `format` property, indicating the standard file extension of the data file (e.g. `"csv"`, `"tsv"`).
-It MUST follow the [Data Package specification][resource.format].
+It MUST follow the [Data Resource specification][resource.format].

 5. A DwC-DP table SHOULD have a `mediatype` property, indicating the mediatype of the data file (e.g. `"text/csv"`).
-It MUST follow the [Data Package specification][resource.mediatype] and MUST be the value `"text/csv"`.
+It MUST follow the [Data Resource specification][resource.mediatype] and MUST be the value `"text/csv"`.

 6. A DwC-DP table MUST have a `schema` property, with a **table schema** describing the fields and relationships of the table.
-It MUST follow the [Data Package specification][resource.schema], but MUST be an object representing the schema (and not a string referencing it).
+It MUST follow the [Data Resource specification][resource.schema], but MUST be an object representing the schema (and not a string referencing it).
 See [section 3.4](#34-table-schemas) for details.

-Field descriptors follow Table Schema and support DwC-DP linking metadata.

-**Field MUST contain**
+    {:.alert .alert-info}
+    By verbosely including the `schema`, a descriptor does not rely on externally hosted files (except for the DwC-DP profile) to describe the data it represents.

+7. A DwC-DP table MAY have additional properties.
+This includes those defined by the Data Package specification (e.g. `bytes`, `hash`) or custom properties.

+#### 3.3.3 Other resources

 A DwC-DP MAY include other resources that do not represent a DwC-DP table.
 They MUST NOT have a reserved `name` defined in the DwC-DP profile[^1].

 ### 3.4 Table Schemas

-A **table schema** describes the fields, relationships and missing values of a tabular data file.

 **DwC-DP field-level linking metadata, optional but recommended**

 - `namespace`: abbreviation for the term’s namespace (`"dwc"`, `"dcterms"`, `"rdfs"`, `"rdf"`, and so on).
 - `dcterms:isVersionOf`: IRI for the unversioned source term (for example, `http://rs.tdwg.org/dwc/terms/eventID`).
 - `dcterms:references`: IRI for the versioned source term (for example, `http://rs.tdwg.org/dwc/terms/version/eventID-2023-06-28`).
-- `fields`: an array of **field descriptors** that describe the columns in the data file.
-All columns MUST be described, in the order they appear in the file. `fields` MUST NOT describe a superset, subset or different order of columns.
-See [section 3.5](#3.5-field-descriptors) for details.

 **Example field using DwC linking**